 Precious Metals from e-waste

-I am experimenting with precious metals from electronic waste in different states ie. liquid, solid, gas to create new surface finishes, new metal alloys and contemporary jewellery..
+I am experimenting with precious metals recovered from electronic waste in different states ie. liquid, powder, and solid to create metal colouring, new metal alloys and new contemporary jewellery.
 Click on one of the buttons below to learn more about each of these areas.
-I am able to do this through collaborating with the Love Chemistry Laboratory at Edinburgh University using their ‘hydro-metallurgy’ process that recovers metals in aqueous solutions.
+I have been able to do this through collaborating with the Love Chemistry Laboratory at Edinburgh University (2017 - 2025) using their ‘hydro-metallurgy’ process that recovers metals in aqueous solutions and more recently (2026 - ) working with metal suppliers who employ bioleaching an environmentally friendly, low-cost technique that uses microorganisms, such as bacteria or fungi, to extract the valuable metals. .

 Electronic waste is one of the fastest growing waste streams in the world.
 Gold and other precious metals are used in electronic devices as they are good conductors of electricity.
 At the moment only around 15% of precious metals are being recovered from electronic devices in Europe and in other countries such as India this is as low as 1.5%.
 Around 41 mobile phones are needed to generate 1 gram of gold.